beyazss/mobile-game-ab-testing/README.md

 Tested on Windows with Python 3.11.

 1. Download or clone the project.
-2. Open the `mobile-game-data-analysis` folder in PyCharm.
+2. Open the `mobile-game-ab-testing` folder in PyCharm.
 3. Create a new virtual environment when PyCharm asks for an interpreter.
 4. Open the PyCharm terminal.
 5. Install the packages: